Admission Requirements for listing on the Official Market

 An issuer wishing to apply for listing in any of its securities must file with the Listing Division of the SEM a draft formal application for listing in the form set out in Appendix 1 of the Listing Rules and the initial application documents as set out in Listing Rule 7.11.
 The application shall be considered initially by the Listing Division, which shall then advise the Listing Executive Committee of the eligibility and suitability of the issuer for listing.

 The applicant must lodge with the SEM (in a sealed envelope marked for the attention of the Secretary of the Listing Executive Committee) no later than midday at least three business days prior to the date of the Listing Executive Committee hearing, the final application documents as set out in Listing Rule 7.12.

 Documents to be Lodged Later

-The following documents must be lodged with the Listing Division of the SEM as soon as practicable after the publication of the Listing Particulars but before dealings commence, the documents as set out in Listing Rule 7.14.
+The applicant must lodge with the Listing Division of the SEM as soon as practicable after the publication of the Listing Particulars but before dealings commence, the documents as set out in Listing Rule 7.14.